 When looking for ideas you can leave for a sub, you’ll want to consider fewer transitions if possible, and since these Close Reads with Mystery Pictures have multiple passages plus the mystery picture and writing practice, the students can stay on the activity without any major transitions for a long period of time.

 Another thing to consider when coming up with ideas you can leave for a sub is having the same types of activities each time the sub comes.

 If you have one of the Close Read bundles, you’ll be able to use a different Close Reads with Mystery Pictures activity almost every time a sub comes into your room.
 This activity repetition will make the sub feel more comfortable and prepared and keep them coming back time and time again!

 #3 | Digital Games

 If you’re lucky enough to have subs that can use tech (which I know some of you are), then digital games are great to leave for a sub.

-The value in digital games is the ease of set up.
+The value of digital games is the ease of setup.
 No prep!
 Just open and play.